ADHD symptoms are stress symptoms

 See also: Alexithymia under feelings

 Delay aversion is a stress symptom.
 It is understood as an impulsivity reaction.
-It correlates with impulsivity under stress, in women at the same time with increasing heart rate.2021
+It correlates with impulsivity under stress and, in women, with an increasing heart rate.2122

 - Impatience